-Nowadays most of the users are aware of Command Prompt that is present in all the versions of Windows.
+Nowadays, most users are aware of the Command Prompt that is present in all versions of Windows.
 Undoubtedly this is one of the most dominant tools on the Windows Operating System.
 However, Windows support another powerful application, PowerShell, to perform a wide range of operations.
 Just sign in as an Administrator and you may run PowerShell to handle configuration and carry out task automation.

 PowerShell is task-based mechanization and a fully developed scripting tool that can accelerate the admin job.
 It instructs users to manage the device from the command line.
 In other words, you can say that PowerShell is an advanced form of cmd.
 Therefore in the coming days, it is quite possible that this tool can take the place of command prompt.
 So here are the five easy methods by following you can Open PowerShell as an administrator in Windows 10.

 6 simplest way to open PowerShell as admin on Windows 10

 Here is how to open Windows PowerShell having admin rights on the computer –